fabricetriboix/fabricetriboix.github.io/_posts/2016-08-10-are-coding-standards-stifling-the-creativity-of-developers.md

 At the end of the day, the goal of a software project is to deliver a software that works for the client, on time and on budget.
-It is not to create a piece of art the painters of code would refine ad vitam eternam, pursing the quest of modelling the pinnacle of code elegance.
+It is not to create a piece of art the painters of code would refine ad vitam eternam, pursuing the quest of modelling the pinnacle of code elegance.
 So coming back to having developers with the "right mindset", that essentially means people willing to accept to bend their personal preferences for the sake of producing software that makes the client